jdefrance7/SeniorDesignProject/PX4/README.md

 ### Sensor Winglet Bridge

-The PX4 Firmware stack provides a parent class `(UavcanCDevSensorBridgeBase)` to allow child devices to interface with the main UAVCAN sensor bridge `(IUavcanSensorBridge)`.
+The PX4 Firmware stack provides a parent class `(UavcanCDevSensorBridgeBase)` to allow implemented child classes to interface with the main UAVCAN sensor bridge `(IUavcanSensorBridge)` and subscribe to incomming UAVCAN data.

-This project implemented a child of the parent class called `UavcanWingletBridge` that subscribed to received UAVCAN AngularCommand broadcasts, processed the incomming data, and forwarded it to a multi-instance publication handler.
+This project implemented a child of the parent class called `UavcanWingletBridge` that subscribed to UAVCAN AngularCommand broadcasts, processed the incomming data, and forwarded it to a multi-instance publication handler.

 ### PX4Winglet

-The sensor bridge allows for multiple instances of a single device to print their messages to different channels of the same uORB topic using the `PublicationMulti` class of uORB.
+The `PublicationMulti` class of uORB allows for there to exist multiple instances of a topic.
+Combining this with the `CDev` class allows for multiple instances of a sensor to publish their data to separate channels of the same topic.

-This was implemented by creating the `PX4Winglet` class that takes the processed data from the sensor bridge, assigning it a channel based on the UAVCAN node id, and publishing `sensor_winglet_s` topics to that channel.
+This project implemented a child of the `CDev` class called `PX4Winglet` that takes the processed data from the `UavcanWingletBridge`, assigns it a channel based on the UAVCAN node id, and publishes a formatted `sensor_winglet` message to that channel.

 ### Sensor Winglet Example

-An example module was written to test subscribing to the `sensor_winglet` uORB messages and extract useable data from their contents.
+An example module was written to test subscribing to the custom `sensor_winglet` uORB topic and extract useable data from its channels.